It’s nice to own stocks, bonds, and other investments. Nice, that is, until it’s time to fill

 issue.
 Municipal bonds and U.S. securities are typical examples of

-• Tax-deferred income: This is income whose taxation is postponed until some
+investments that can generate tax-exempt income. - Tax-deferred income: This is income whose taxation is postponed until some

 point in the future.
 For example, with a 401(k) retirement plan, earnings are